1998: Ph.D. in Environmental Science and Engineering, Rice University

 Environmental statistics, human health risk assessment (including stochastic), air, soil and ground water pollution fate and transport.

-Lorren Raun, Ph.D., is an Assistant Research Professor in the Department of Statistics at Rice University where she teaches classes in her areas of expertise: human health risk assessment from environmental exposure and environmental statistics.
+Loren Palmer Hopkins (Raun), Ph.D., is a Professor in Practice in the Department of Statistics at Rice University where she teaches classes in her areas of expertise: human health risk assessment from environmental exposure and environmental statistics.
 She has been involved in all aspects of human health risk assessment, including as a practitioner in the private sector, regulatory reviewer, policy developer, and instructor.
 She is currently the Chief Environmental Science Officer for the Houston Health Department.
-In 2009 Dr. Raun served on the U.S. EPA Science Advisory Board and Risk and Technology Review Methods Panel, and in 2014 she served as a visiting scientist on the Centers for Disease Control and Prevention (CDC) Air Pollution and Respiratory Health Branch, Division of Environmental Hazards and Health Effects, National Center for Environmental Health in Atlanta, Georgia.
+In 2009 Dr. Hopkins served on the U.S. EPA Science Advisory Board and Risk and Technology Review Methods Panel, and in 2014 she served as a visiting scientist on the Centers for Disease Control and Prevention (CDC) Air Pollution and Respiratory Health Branch, Division of Environmental Hazards and Health Effects, National Center for Environmental Health in Atlanta, Georgia.